Did you know that the first thing you do in the morning affects how the rest of your day will go?

 Even though we're not able to go out anywhere at the moment, a bit of time spent on a self-care routine can still be very beneficial for your confidence and feelings of productivity.
 Spending a bit of time caring for your skin or hair can mentally help you feel prepared for a day of productivity ahead.

 For many people, it may also help you work on tasks more seriously, since many of us are working from home for the first time.
 Working in pajamas isn't for everybody!
 And even if you aren’t working, it’s always good to feel like you’ve done some self-care by pampering yourself a bit.

 Start a gratitude journal, or read a page or two out of your favorite book.
 Listen to a positivity or mindfulness podcast.
-Do a 5-minute mindfulness meditation.
+Try a simple five-minute guided mindfulness meditation.
 There are so many things you can do to add a bit of joy and positivity into your life at the start of your day.

 Positive thinking and affirmations can help you set a great tone for the day ahead and can even help you maintain a calm and balanced mood.
 And not just for the day.
 Researchers have been looking at the link between positive thinking, improved cardiovascular health, and a stronger immune system.

 You’ve heard the old adage “breakfast is the most important meal of the day.”
 That’s still mostly true, even if it has been a hot topic of debate for a while now.
 Your first meal of the day will help you concentrate, regulate your blood sugar, and help you avoid mood swings and cravings later on in the day.

 Oatmeal, yogurt, avocado toast, eggs, protein shakes, or green superfood smoothies are excellent options that are full of protein, fiber, and all the essential nutrition needed to fuel your day.